selimanac/selimanac.github.io/_posts/2019-10-27-tiny-http-server-client.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Joxp3cJadxI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Server runs on separate thread so it is not a blocker.
+Server runs on separate thread, it is not a blocker.
 Client has a thread pool.
 But timeouts may block the UI for 5 sec.
 Server [endpoints](https://github.com/selimanac/defold-tiny-http#endpoints) are definable.
 You can add your GET/POST [endpoints](https://github.com/selimanac/defold-tiny-http#endpoints) by using regex.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/smx5nbnTHQs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There is a simple Event ID passing from client to server.
 Event IDs are passed as header.
-Main purpose of this to track and group the triggers on the server-side easily.
+Main purpose of Event ID is to made grouping and parsing the triggers on the server-side easily.

 Client is here to simplify things when using Defold.
 But of course you can use build-in [http requests](https://defold.com/ref/http/).
 If you want to use build-in [http requests](https://defold.com/ref/http/) and Event-IDs, you can simply pass it like this: